openprovider/Openprovider-WHMCS-domains/README.md

 WHMCS suggests that you have auto renew to "off" in the Openprovider system.
 This greatly reduces the chance that a domain will be "double renewed" in your account, which is possible if a domain has a once from auto renew, and again when the customer pays.
 Please thoroughly read the WHMCS documentation before deciding on the business logic you will use concerning auto-renew settings.

 # Troubleshooting
 If there are any issues with connection with Openprovider, or for some reason API commands are not working, the first troubleshooting step should be to look at the API logs.
-Navigate to Utilities>Logs>Module Logs ​or <your WHMCS domain>/admin/systemmodulelog.php​ and you can find the raw API commands being sent and received by your WHMCS modules.
+Navigate to Utilities>Logs>Module Logs ​or `<WHMCS directory>/admin/systemmodulelog.php`​ and you can find the raw API commands being sent and received by your WHMCS modules.
 The responses should contain some information about how the problem can be solved.

 ![alt text](http://pic001.filehostserver.eu/116668.png "Troubleshooting")

+# FAQ
+Common issues and solutions for them can be found [here](https://support.openprovider.eu/hc/en-us/articles/360009201193).